 - 6 x 10 rectangle has 2,339 solutions.

 I began by asking my kids to draw all the different possible shapes on a graph paper that they can create using 5 unit squares.

 They then used it as a guide to build the shapes of the pentominoes out of lego pieces.
-They created each of these shape using 5 units of 2 x 2 lego bricks.
+They created each of these shape using 5 pieces of 2 x 2 lego bricks.
 To keep the five 2 x 2 lego units together, each piece is constructed over a base layer of legos.

 The pentominoes puzzle was ready to be assembled.
 But, I wanted my kids to get acquainted with the Pentominoes pieces before jumping into solving a Pentomino puzzle.

 I asked them to use 3 pentominoes to create a rectangle of 15 square unit.

 Afterwards, they put together 4 pentominoes to fill a rectangle which covers an area of 20 units.